THLO/xrc_demo/README.md

 dfx start --background

 # Deploys the canisters to the replica and generates the candid interface.
-dfx deploy --with-cycles 10000000000000
+dfx deploy
 ```

-Note that the `--with-cycles` parameter is required because cycles must be sent
-with every request to the exchange rate canister.
+Note that the replica is defined as running as part of a system subnet in `dfx.json`, which is required because the exchange rate canister itself must run on a system subnet as it does not attach cycles to HTTPS outcalls.

 Open the link for the `xrc_demo` to get to the Candid interface.